cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 {: #idpf-bbcggi21-gen title="IDPF-key generation algorithm of BBCGGI21."}

 ### Key Evaluation

-> TODO Describe in prose how IDPF-key evaluation algorithm works.

 The description of the IDPF-evaluation algorithm makes use of auxiliary functions `extend()` and `convert()` defined in